BlueChili/sdprintingdesign/content/products/window-and-wall-stickers.md

   ]
 }

-* Size and design 100% customizable to your needs
+**Size and design 100% customizable to your needs.**

-* We also provide a range of standard options and sizes to help you choose
+We also provide a range of standard options and sizes ready for your choosing.

 * Sticker Window
 * Frosted Window Decal